Stellantis Belvidere assembly plant to temporarily shut down

-BELVIDERE — Car manufacturing company, Stellantis, has just reported that their Belvidere Assembly plant will temporarily halt production next year.
+BELVIDERE (WREX) — Car manufacturer Stellantis announced Friday that their Belvidere Assembly Plant will temporarily halt production next year.

-The union released their statement about the announcement on Friday via Facebook:

-“Hearing the news that Stellantis is continuing its layoffs with notices to all remaining employees today is disheartening.
-Although the facility is not in Rockford, it has a significant impact on many Rockford families and businesses." said Rockford Mayor Tom McNamara.

-State Representative Joe Sosnowski, who represents Illinois' 69 District, released this statement:
+Stellantis says the shutdown of operations at the plant will last for at least six months, but could last longer.

+The plant, open since 1965, has seen multiple rounds of layoffs in the last few years, including one as recent as May.

-Jodi Tinson, media relations for Stellantis, sent out the following statement on behalf of the company:
+Jodi Tinson, a Stellantis spokesperson, released the following statement on behalf of the company:

 "Our industry has been adversely affected by a multitude of factors like the ongoing COVID-19 pandemic and the global microchip shortage, but the most impactful challenge is the increasing cost related to the electrification of the automotive market."